borkdude/jet/doc/query.md

 ## Caution

 This query language is work in progress.
 Consider it experimental, suited for exploratory programming, but not suited for production usage yet.
-The latest breaking change happend on (2019-08-05).
+The latest breaking change happened on (2019-08-05).

 ## Introduction